So on that note: let's do a ship review of the Nebulon B.

 Spinal Turbolasers: 4 red dice in the front, 3 in the rear.
 Concentrate Fire turns that into 5, better than a basic ISD front arc at a significantly reduced cost.
 Downside is the 9 points of cost.

 Turbolaser Reroute Circuits: Turn one red dice into the Crit you want it to be.
-The downside here is that if you ever try to use it more than once a turn (side shots, say) the Evade is gone for good.
-It also pretty much eliminates the use of it as a defense token, so you're dependant on 2 braces to keep you alive.
+The downside here is that if you ever want to use your Evade for defense, the Evade is gone for good.
+It eliminates the use of it as a defense token, so you're dependant on 2 braces to keep you alive.
 I'm not a huge fan of that.
-On a Rieekan version, this is usually used twice on the turn you're dying/dead, because you know you're not getting another chance at it.
+On a Rieekan version, this is usually used and discarded on the turn you're dying/dead, because you know you're not getting another chance at it.